Iran, North Korea, Syria block U.N. arms trade treaty

 UNITED NATIONS (Reuters) - Iran, Syria and North Korea on Friday prevented the adoption of the first international treaty to regulate the $70 billion global conventional arms trade, complaining that it was flawed and failed to ban weapons sales to rebel groups.

-To get around the blockade, British U.N.
-Ambassador Mark Lyall Grant sent the draft treaty to Secretary-General Ban Ki-moon and asked him on behalf of Mexico, Australia and a number of others to put it to a swift vote in the General Assembly.
+To get around the blockade, a number governments called on Peter Woolcott of Australia, the president of the U.N.
+Conference on the Arms Trade Treaty, to submit the draft treaty to Secretary-General Ban Ki-moon and request a swift vote on it in the General Assembly.

-“A good, strong treaty has been blocked,” said Britain’s chief delegate, Joanne Adamson.
+“A good, strong treaty has been blocked,” Britain’s chief delegate Joanne Adamson said.
 “Most people in the world want regulation and those are the voices that need to be heard.”

 “This is success deferred,” she added.